kimpors/harmosion/README.md

 transforming image palettes with ease.
 Currently it's have
 support only for predefined color palletes.

-## How to Use

-1. Upload Image.
-Using file borwser dialog in top screen.
-2. Color Pallete.
-Choose your prefered colorscheme.
-3. Generating Image.
-Click `Start`.
-4. To your choise.
-Click `Download` or `Reset`.

 ## Contributing

 Contributions are welcome!
 If you have any suggestions,